searabbitx/haze/README.md

   -output, -o     Directory where the report will be created.
 (Default: cwd) -threads, -th   Number of threads to use for fuzzing.
 (Default: 10) -proxy, -x      Proxy address
+  -har            Indicate that the request files are in the har format.
+(Default: false)

 MATCHERS:
   -mc             Comma-separated list of response codes to report.
 (Default: 500-599)